Johns Hopkins Supplemental Essays

 Other Johns Hopkins Resources from CollegeAdvisor

-Ranking as #7 on U.S. News Best National Colleges list, it’s no surprise that the Johns Hopkins acceptance rate is so low.
+Ranking #7 on the U.S. News Best National Colleges list, it’s no surprise that the Johns Hopkins acceptance rate is so low.
 As one of the best colleges in the nation, applicants will want to do all they can in order to stand out.
-An integral deciding factor in the application process are the Johns Hopkins supplemental essays; however, there are other important factors such as applicants’ GPAs and recommendation letters
+An integral deciding factor in the application process are the Johns Hopkins supplemental essays; however, there are other important factors such as applicants’ GPAs and recommendation letters.

 While we’ve outlined how to write successful Johns Hopkins supplemental essays in this guide, it’s also important to understand the whole application process.
 Remember that the Johns Hopkins admissions committee will look for applicants who show academic excellence and community involvement.
 So. make sure that you have a well-rounded application.
 Strong Johns Hopkins supplemental essays will add important value to your application narrative by filling in any gaps or adding information not mentioned elsewhere.

-Additionally, if you’re seriously considering how to get into Johns Hopkins, then you should first look at our guide
+Additionally, if you’re seriously considering how to get into Johns Hopkins, then you should first look at our guide.

 Read Johns Hopkins essay examples